fingerprintjs/fingerprintjs-pro-react/README.md

 See the full code example in the [examples folder](https://github.com/fingerprintjs/fingerprintjs-pro-react/tree/main/examples/spa).

 ## Caching strategy
-:warning: **WARNING** If you use data from `extendedResult`, please pay additional attention to caching strategy
+:warning: **WARNING** If you use data from `extendedResult`, please pay additional attention to caching strategy.

 FingerprintJS Pro uses API calls as the basis for billing.
-Our [best practices](https://dev.fingerprintjs.com/docs/caching-visitor-information) strongly recommend using cache for saving your money.
-Library use `SessionStorage` cache strategy by default.
+Our [best practices](https://dev.fingerprintjs.com/docs/caching-visitor-information) strongly recommend using cache to optimise API calls rate.
+The Library uses the SessionStorage cache strategy by default.

-But if you need some [`extendedResult`](https://dev.fingerprintjs.com/docs/js-agent#extendedresult) fields that can change, like `ip` or `lastSeenAt` it is better to pass `ignoreCache=true` inside [`getData`](#returned-object) function.
+Some fields from the [extendedResult](https://dev.fingerprintjs.com/docs/js-agent#extendedresult) (e.g `ip` or `lastSeenAt`) might change for the same visitor.
+If you need exact current data, it is recommended to pass `ignoreCache=true` inside [getData](#returned-object) function.

 ## Documentation